extendedppr/extendedppr-web/README.md

 A UI that shows historical property listings (~300k properties) along with a view that matches Property Price Register items with listings (only around 9% of PPR items are matched) so we can see undervalued properties.

+Also shows historical shared properties and rental properties.

 Graphs of information also included, more work needed here to add more stats.

 Still plenty of data to get, clean and add.

-Mapbox used for geocoding with Arcgis being used on low scoring matches if possible.
+Multiple services used for geocoding.
 I will use something else in future since when matches are bad, they're very bad.

 ## Running Locally